BinarCode/laravel-restify/docs/docs/4.0/repository-pattern/field.md

 ## BelongsTo

-Let's assume each post belongs to a user.
+Let's assume each `Post` `belongsTo` a `User`.
 If we want to return the post owner we can do this from the fields:

 ```php
     // PostRepository